HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking whether package ‘cellmigRation’ can be installed ...
-WARNING
+*   checking package dependencies ...
+ERROR
     ```
-    Found the following significant warnings:
-      Warning: no DISPLAY variable so Tk is not available
-    See ‘/c4/home/henrik/repositories/matrixStats/revdep/checks/cellmigRation/new/cellmigRation.Rcheck/00install.out’ for details.
+    Packages required but not available:
+      'FME', 'SpatialTools', 'vioplot', 'FactoMineR'

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # cellWise